-Have fun with these old fashioned pull taffy recipes.
-You will love this delicious homemade candy confection that's simply so much fun to make!
-Treat your kids to an old time taffy pull and create some childhood memories they will never forget.
+Have fun with these old fashioned taffy recipes.
+Everybody loves this delicious candy confection that's simply so much fun to make!
+Treat your family to an old time taffy pull and create some fond memories they will never forget.

 Two cups granulated sugar, one-half cup water, two tablespoonfuls vinegar, one tablespoonful butter, one teaspoonful vanilla, one-half teaspoonful cream of tartar.